-For nine days in March Canberrans wake up to a surreal scene, a sun rise dotted with flurries of colour as hot air balloons float across the city.
+For nine days (9-17 March 2019) Canberrans wake up to a surreal scene, sun rises dotted with flurries of colour as hot air balloons float across the city.
 Hours before the break of dawn, while most of the city is still slumbering, a dedicated group of hot air balloon enthusiasts are busy preparing for their early morning flights.

 Accents from around the world float through the air at the daily pilot briefing.
-Over 30 hot air balloon teams travel from far flung locations to the heart of Canberra to take part in the Canberra Balloon Spectacular, one of the largest and longest running hot air balloon festivals in the southern hemisphere.
-In 2018, the festival featured the high flyers of the global hot air ballooning scene including all female teams, stunt pilots, world record holders and special shape pilots.
+Over 30 hot air balloon teams travel from far-flung locations to the heart of Canberra to take part in the Canberra Balloon Spectacular, one of the largest and longest running hot air balloon festivals in the southern hemisphere.
+In 2018, the festival featured the high flyers of the global hot air ballooning scene included all-female teams, stunt pilots, world record holders and special shape pilots.
 Here’s a look behind-the-scenes at just a handful of our favourite characters.